Home / Blog /What is a user agent? Examples, history, and how to change it

 Web servers don’t really care what the exact User-Agent string is – they just check to see if it contains a specific word.

-Uses of User-Agent
+Uses of user agent

 Web servers use User-Agent for a variety of purposes in web browsing and internet communication.
 Below are some typical ways in which user-agents are employed: